DavidDock/cheers-api/README.md

 * Can see order filters in api.

 ##### Results
-You can succesfully see the additional fields in each profile.
+You can successfully see the additional fields in each profile.

 #### Add fields and order filters to posts-drf
 As a developer display extra fields and order filters to the posts and provide api with more fields/filters to use.